Updated: Sep 26

 New housing starts and completions are low.
 This is due in part to shortages resulting from the pandemic and the increased cost of materials.
 At one point, lumber was three times as expensive as it had been before the pandemic started.

 There has been a paradigm shift.
 People are realizing that they can work from home and live in the suburbs for cheaper.

 The government has immigration targets set at approximately 1.2 million people over the next 3 years.
 I’m not against immigration, but they must have somewhere to go.

-Investors like to purchase properties that they can add value to, such as creating secondary suites, buying multi family apartment buildings, and rehabbing run-down properties.
-Homeowners aren’t typically looking to buy apartment buildings.
-With the lofty immigration targets set out by the government, rental suites are in high demand and there will continue to be a need to create more units.
+Investors like to purchase properties that they can add value to, such as creating secondary suites, buying multifamily apartment buildings, and rehabbing run-down properties.
+Homeowners typically aren’t looking to buy apartment buildings.
+With the lofty immigration targets set out by the government, rental suites are in high demand, and there will continue to be a need to create more units.
 Investors are creating value in the marketplace and are being rewarded for their efforts.
-Unfortunately, first time home-buyers are the ones that are getting left behind.
-Rent to own programs, cost sharing, co-ownership models, private lending and prop-tech will be a way for future generations to get a slice of Canadian real estate.
-Guess who will be able to put these programs together for those that want to buy real estate?
+Unfortunately, first-time homebuyers are the ones getting left behind.
+Rent-to-own programs, cost sharing, co-ownership models, private lending, and prop-tech will be a way for future generations to get a slice of Canadian real estate.
+Guess who will be able to put these programs together for those who want to buy real estate?
 Private real estate investors, not government entities.